 The life of an entrepreneur is never an easy one.
 Running a small business is a very difficult venture, and it takes a special kind of person to bring it to success.

 Here are seven of the most useful attributes for small business owners that want to see results.

-- Do not be a Jack of all trades.
 Do not try to do it all in your business.
 Just as it is important to hire the right people, it is important to let them handle all of the tasks that you hired them for.
-Many small business owners have a hard time cutting back their job to a simply administrative role, but if it is to succeed, your enterprise needs a full time administrator.
+Many small business owners have a hard time cutting back their job to a simple administrative role, but if it is to succeed, your enterprise needs a full-time administrator.

 Nobody will do business with you if they do not know you exist, of course.
 Marketing is crucial.
 However, there is such a thing as the perfect amount of self-promotion.

 Make sure that people see your name, but don’t make them see it so much that it becomes overbearing.
 The last thing that you want is a reputation as obnoxious.

 From customers to business partners, everybody likes to do business with somebody who shows their commitment to them through accessibility and flexibility of their schedule.
 Being a convenience to others is a good practice.

 It is a forgotten courtesy in the business world.
 It shows great etiquette, though, to follow up with business partners and customers after transactions.

 Thanking them for their patronage and making sure that everything is as it should be is a gesture that will take your business a long way.
 It is important to consider your reputation even after the business has been done.